CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 ## Inheritance

 When an item is crafted, it can inherit flags from the components that were used to craft it.
 This requires that the flag to be inherited has the `"craft_inherit": true` entry.
-If you don't want a particular item to inherit flags when crafted, you can add the flag `NO_CRAFT_INHERIT` to that item.
+If you don't want a particular item to inherit flags when crafted, you can add a 'delete_flags' field to the recipe for that item, containing an array of flags to be deleted.

 ## TODO